 This text is excerpted from Krystian Woznicki's introduction essay.
 You can read the entire text in German on Berliner Gazette.
 The complete English version is made available by our media partners: Mediapart in France, openDemocracy in England, transversal in Austria.
-Publications in Belarus, Japan, Macedonia, Romania, Serbia, Turkey and USA are forthcoming [links available soon].
+A Japanese version is available here and a Turkish translation here.
+Publications in Belarus, Macedonia, Romania, Serbia and USA are forthcoming [links available soon].
 Feel free to re-publish or translate the text (CC-BY-4.0).

 The Berliner Gazette (BG) is a nonprofit and nonpartisan team of journalists, researchers, artists and coders.
 We experiment with and analyze emerging cultural as well as political practices.
 Since 1999 we have been publishing berlinergazette.de under a Creative Commons License – with more than 1,000 contributors from all over the world – as well as organizing conferences and editing books.